 If you print off, copy or download any part of our Platform in breach of these Terms or otherwise breach our intellectual property rights, your right to use our Platform will cease immediately and you must, at our option, return or destroy any copies of the materials you have made.

-Docly provides the Platform in compliance with healthcare regulatory requirements and General Medical Council and Care Quality Commission standards of safety and quality (2010: 659) and the Data Protection Act 2018 (the “Regulations”).
+Docly provides the Docly Services in compliance with healthcare regulatory requirements including the NHS (GMS Contracts) Regulations 2015 and General Medical Council and Care Quality Commission standards of safety and quality (2010: 659) and the Data Protection Act 2018 (the “Regulations”).
+Docly’s clinicians are all registered with their respective professional bodies within the UK.

-Your Practice bases its statements and advice on the information you provide in the questionnaire and on any tests performed and so therefore the information you provide must be true and accurate in all respects.
-Docly accepts no liability for the medical advice and statements provided by Your Practice or any Participating Practice to you through the use of the Platform.
-The Platform allows you to connect with Your Practice so that Your Practice can assist you.
-Docly cannot guarantee and does not warrant that the Platform will be free from error or disruptions, that errors will be resolved within a specific time frame, or that the Platform or the servers required for the Platform to function are free from harmful components.
-Technical malfunctions may prevent your use of the Platform.
 Docly is not responsible for the availability of the Platform, technical malfunctions, or loss of data.
-Except in cases where obliged by law, Docly is not obliged to pay compensation for errors, defects, loss of data, or other breach of these Terms on the part of Docly nor will Docly be liable for any loss or damage, whether in contract, tort (including negligence), breach of statutory duty, or otherwise in connection with any inability to use the Platform or use of or reliance on any content displayed on the Platform.
+Except in cases where obliged by law, Docly is not obliged to pay compensation for errors, defects, loss of data, or other breach of these Terms on the part of Docly nor will Docly be liable for any loss or damage, whether in contract, tort (including negligence), breach of statutory duty, or otherwise in connection with any inability to use the Platform and receive the Docly Service or use of or reliance on any content displayed on the Platform.

-In the event that the Platform is unavailable for any reason and subject to the information above ("Emegencies") please contact Your Practice to book an appointment directly or obtain medical advice.
-It is your responsibility to seek alternative contact with Your Practice or an alternative healthcare provider if required.
+In the event that the Platform is unavailable for any reason and subject to the information above (”EMERGENCIES”) please contact Your Practice to book an appointment directly or obtain medical advice.
+It is your responsibility to seek alternative contact with Your Service Provider or an alternative healthcare provider if required.

 These Terms are valid until further notice.
 Both Docly and you, individually, have the right to terminate the Terms at any time.
-If you would like to stop using the Platform, you can contact Docly at email@example.com and request that your account be deleted.
+If you would like to stop using the Docly Service, you can contact Docly at firstname.lastname@example.org and request that your account be deleted.

 If Docly finds that you are abusing the Platform, you may be blocked from using it immediately.
 In such case, you will be notified in writing that such action has been taken.

-Docly can at any time, and without prior notification, change the design of the Platform and its features, or stop providing the Platform.
+Docly can at any time, and without prior notification, change the design of the Platform and its features, or stop providing the Docly Service.

-If Docly's fulfilment of its obligations under the Terms is substantially obstructed or prevented due to circumstances beyond Docly's control and the consequences of such could not have reasonably been avoided or overcome by Docly, such as but not limited to: general labour conflict, fire, lightning strike, terrorist attack, natural disaster, restrictions of energy supply, changes in government regulations, government intervention, and errors or delays in services from a supplier/subcontractor or your Participating Practice due to circumstances specified herein, this shall constitute grounds for exemption that free Docly from liability for damages and other penalties.
+If Docly’s fulfilment of its obligations under the Terms is substantially obstructed or prevented due to circumstances beyond Docly’s control and the consequences of such could not have reasonably been avoided or overcome by Docly, such as but not limited to: general labour conflict, fire, lightning strike, terrorist attack, natural disaster, restrictions of energy supply, changes in government regulations, government intervention, and errors or delays in services from a supplier/subcontractor or Your Service Provider due to circumstances specified herein, this shall constitute grounds for exemption that free Docly from liability for damages and other penalties.

 Docly has the right to make changes to these Terms and shall publish the new Terms on www.docly.uk for a reasonable period of time before the change goes into effect.
 A new version of these Terms applies from the date specified in the new version of the Terms, and will apply to you when you use the Platform or otherwise approve the new Terms after this date.